Courses – Evening, Pursuit and Middle Distance races

-Each of these marks are yellow pole-buoy special marks.
+These marks are either yellow pole-buoy special marks, or yellow disks.
 They are laid by Penzance Sailing Club between April and September and are marked on all up-to-date charts as special marks.

 We also use the following cardinal marks as racing marks:

 St Michael’s Mount and St Clements (Mousehole) Island may also be used as marks of the course in the right conditions.

 No boat should race on the shore side of either Cressar or Ryeman South Cardinal Marks.